Goat Cheese

 Goat cheeses, however, take the "best of show" awards in my book for overall taste, texture and nutrition.
 There's a cheese for every palate, ranging from smooth and mild, to firm and tart.

-In this article, we'll look at the factors that give goat cheese its distinguishing characteristics.
+Here, we'll look at the factors that give goat cheese its distinguishing characteristics.

 Goat cheese in the broadest sense of the term is simply any kind of cheese that is made with goat milk, as opposed to milk from other animals, such as sheep or cows.
 However, many people synonymously associate the label with one of its most popular forms--the soft, spreadable tangy cheese also known as chevre (the French word for goat).